 Hybrid classrooms are now part of long-term education strategies that combine technology, communication, and flexible teaching methods to support modern learning environments.

-Hybrid classrooms combine physical classroom instruction with digital learning environments that allow students to participate both in person and remotely.
+Hybrid classrooms combine physical classroom instruction with digital learning environments that let students participate both in person and remotely.
 To support this setup, schools increasingly use classroom technology, communication systems, and flexible teaching methods that help educators manage lessons across different learning environments.

 Modern hybrid classrooms increasingly rely on digital learning tools to organize lessons, manage coursework, and improve collaboration between students and teachers.